oliviacpu/Glitch-Community/TESTING.md

 Be careful using your account information here!
 Don't commit it.

+You also probably need to run `npm install`.

 ### Running Tests

+Wake up your remix (or the one you're testing) if it isn't active.
+The test runner will try to wait, but sometimes it doesn't always work.

 To use `./sh/cypress.sh` give it a remix name `./sh/cypress.sh my-remix` or run tests against production with `./sh/cypress.sh community`.